7:00AM to 5:00PM

-If you’ve noticed lately that water doesn’t flow from the taps with the same pressure as before, it may indicate a corroded pipe.
+If you’ve noticed lately that water doesn’t flow from the taps with the same pressure as before, the poor water pressure may indicate a corroded pipe.
 As pipes age, they tend to wear out, and when that happens, the water supply may be affected, and it may be time for a replacement.

 However, before calling a professional to check things out, cross-check with your local water office once.
 It could be an issue with the main water supply, so rule that out before calling a plumber.

 Despite the dangers of lead piping, they are still commonly found in some places.
 Thousands of homes get their water via lead service lines, and certain houses still retain their old lead plumbing.